wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 disk I/O throughput.
 Chunks can be compressed and decompressed independently, which is organized as follows.
 Each chunk begins with a chunk header, which stores compression metadata, such as compression type, dictionary, base value, and various pointers to the rest parts.
-The second part is called an "entry point section", which stores an array of pointers to exception values.
+The second part is called an "entry point section", which stores an array of pointers to exception values as well as the number of exceptions that have been encoded at each point.
 Note that for storage efficiency, not all exception values are tracked in this array.
 In fact, only at most one exception out of 128 compressed words is tracked, enabling fast random access as we will see below.
 The third section is just an plain array of compressed words, which can be both encoded words, or exception slots.
 Encoded words can be decoded by consulting the dictionary, or adding them onto the base value.
 Exception slots, however,